7Vincit/Devvle/README.md

 ## 🚀 About Devvle

-Devvle is a specialized social platform where developers share short-form posts, code snippets, bugs, builds, and breakthroughs — all in a feed designed specifically for technical minds.
-Think of it as your daily dose of developer insights, challenges, and victories.
+Devvle is where developers share short-form posts, code snippets, bugs, builds, and breakthroughs — in a feed designed specifically for technical minds.

 ## ✨ Features